 Civil litigation in Spain is gaining more prominence, remarks Ramón Fernández-Aceytuno, a partner at Ramón y Cajal.
-He suggests that a major driver for the increased activity is the growing desire of clients to sue banks for the miss-selling of certain financial products.
+He suggests that a major driver for the increased activity is the growing desire of

 Clients’ rights to brand exclusivity are being seriously threatened by “concessions and forced case-law constructions”